zakplus/jecs/README.md

 ```<script type="text/javascript" src="path/to/ecs_<version>_min.js>"></script>```

 ## live demo
-Included in this package you can find a simple text-based browser game demo using jecs (actually it's a simulation because there is no user input...).
+Included in this package you can find a simple text-based browser game demo using Jecs (actually it's a simulation because there is no user input...).
-See the demo [here](example/mini-game.html).
-You can find the source code in the 'example' directory.
+See the demo [here](https://zakplus.github.io/jecs/example/mini-game.html).
+You can find the source code under the "docs/example" directory.

 ## example
 In this example we create a "player" entity and assign it the "position" and "speed" components.